Congress to hold nationwide protests on August 28 against holding of NEET, JEE

 "Apart from the very obvious vulnerability to and risk of infection, the decision to hold the exams will undoubtedly make it increasingly difficult for students to appear for the exams due to the availability of limited transport and lodging during the pandemic.

-"While holding exams during the COVID-19 pandemic has put the students in a state of extreme mental stress, the grim flood situation in states like Assam and Bihar will further put students from those states at a severe disadvantage," he said.
+"While holding exams during COVID-19 crisis has put the students in a state of extreme mental stress, the grim flood situation in states like Assam and Bihar will further put students from those states at a severe disadvantage," he said.

 Venugopal said all these protest gatherings will take place following strict social distancing protocols issued by the respective health and civic authorities.